 - Gartner’s Magic Quadrant for Full Lifecycle API Management,

 - 7 Habits of Effective API and Service Management

 Building great APIs must go hand-in-hand with using them to develop our recommended API strategy, API-led connectivity.
 Here’s how to get started:

 - API-led Connectivity: The Next Step in the Evolution of SOA

 - So You Want to Develop an API Strategy.
 Now What?

 - The Application Network

-When our customers adopt API-led connectivity, they experience dramatic and positive business outcomes.
+When our customers adopt an API strategy, they experience dramatic and positive business outcomes.
 Here are real-world case studies of how our customers achieved digital transformation with our recommended API strategy.

 - API strategy essentials: a practical guide to winning in the API economy